mmcc007/todo/README.md

         tar cf - fastlane android/fastlane ios/fastlane script .gitignore .travis.yml .gitlab-ci.yml Gemfile* | ( cd <location of new project>; tar xfp -)

 2. Modify metadata to suit your needs.
-    This includes changing contact information for both android and ios, changing the name of the app for android, and may other things.
+    This includes changing contact information for both android and ios, changing the name of the app for android and ios, and may other things.

 3. Update the `package_name` in `ios/fastlane/Appfile` and `android/fastlane/Appfile` to your
 application ID.
 For example: